tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_8_Discovery_Results_Tab_Overview.md

 ## Results Tab Overview

-When you submit a Discovery Request, the system will check which Interfaces have been written and that are Active.
-The Results tab displays the details of every Request you have submitted.
-These details include search returns based on parameters you entered when adding or editing interfaces in the Interfaces Configuration tab; therefore, each of the fields that appear in this list was identified by the discovery process as potentially including PII data.
+The Results tab displays the results of every submitted discovery request.
+For each discovery request, this tab displays the list of fields that the process identified as potentially including PII data.

 Click the ![image](../images/Figure_90_Discovery_ResultsTab.png) tab.